 Federal commodity programs for livestock are generally not comparable to those for crops.
 The two exceptions are Dairy and Wool.

 USDA's Animal and Plant Health Inspection Service (APHIS) oversees USDA's Disease Eradication, Animal Health Surveillance System, and Emergency Management Response System.
 It is Federal policy to pay an indemnity based on fair market value for any animals seized and destroyed for public or animal health reasons.
-Seizures of animals in response to exotic Newcastle disease, avian influenza, pseudorabies in swine, and some other livestock diseases are included in this category.

 The discovery in December 2003 of bovine spongiform encephalopathy (BSE, or mad cow disease) in a dairy cow in Washington State led USDA to announce additional safeguards to bolster U.S. protection systems against BSE and further protect public health.
 APHIS provides the latest USDA information on BSE.

 Federal programs also pay participating livestock producers for adopting conservation and environmental measures aimed at protecting natural resources.
 The programs primarily aim to enhance or conserve soil and water resources.
 USDA's Natural Resources Conservation Service administers multiple programs for livestock operations.
 These include the Environmental Quality Incentives Program, which provides technical, educational, and financial assistance to eligible farmers and ranchers to address soil, water, and related natural resource concerns on their lands in an environmentally beneficial and cost-effective manner.

 The Conservation of Private Grazing Land initiative provides technical, educational, and related assistance to conserve and enhance private grazing lands.
 Among the stated purposes of the initiative are the conservation and improvement of wildlife habitat, fish habitat, and aquatic systems.